ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

 Testing
 -------
-Unit testing is critical for the sucessful continious integration and testing of any program or libraries belonging to the PyAnsys project are no exception.
+Unit testing is critical for the sucessful continious integration and testing of any program or libraries belonging to the PyAnsys project.

 There are generally two types of libraries part of the PyAnsys project: those that interface or wrap functionality of a different Ansys product, service, or